phatblat/phatblat.github.io.bak/source/_posts/2014-02-21-delta-service.markdown

 ---
 layout: post
-title: "Delta Service"
+title: "Delta Service for Mobile Apps"
 date: 2014-02-21 11:59:10 -0700
 comments: false
 published: true
 categories:
 ---

-# Delta Service for Mobile Apps

 A typical RESTful API is simple and intuitive to consume, but requires a lot of service calls in order to download a large dataset.
 This can be a problem in mobile when an app simply doesn’t have the time or the bandwidth to wait for all the service calls to finish collecting the dataset.